Donna Orender: Women's National Basketball Association (WNBA) (2005–2011)

 During her time with the organization Orender notes attendance growth, development on ESPN, and broadcast development are all highlights that she is proud to have played a role in.
 In an interview with Jackson Daily Record Orender discusses her decision to step down as president was in part due to her twin sons.
 She wanted to be around for them as they were growing up, and as they needed her more.

+UPSHOT League (2026)

+She is set to be the inaugural commissioner of the UpShot League, a new developmental women's professional basketball league in the United States, set to have its debut season in May 2026.

-Advocacy and entrepreneurship (2011–present)
+Advocacy and entrepreneurship (Since 2011)

 Generation W

 In 2011, Orender registered and launched a 501c3, non-profit organization called Generation W. This non-profit organization is used to provide a platform to bring women together to educate, inspire, and connect through mentor-ship and national events.
 Orender became the CEO of Generation W when it was founded in 2011.
 Generation W is Orender's proudest professional accomplishment.

 Orender Unlimited, LLC.

 In the same year, Orender also launched Orender Unlmited, a consulting and advisory firm based in Jacksonville, Florida.
 This organization focuses on marketing, media, and diversity strategies for its clientele.
 She has been the CEO since it launched in 2011.

 Through both of her organizations, Orender has been invited to be the keynote and motivational speaker for many events around the nation.
 She has also been a global ambassador for Vital Voices, traveling to India to help mentor young women entrepreneurs.
 In 2016, she gave a TEDx Talk presentation in Jacksonville, FL.
 In July 2018, Orender published a book titled WOWsdom!
 The Girl's Guide to the Positive and the Possible (Mascot Books, July 10, 2018).

 Donna Orender has been appointed and elected to serve on several organizations' executive board committees: